SteveBarnett/human-centred/air.md

 - **Ecological, environmental, harm.** Google, Microsoft, and OpenAI are dramatically missing their climate pledges because of AI.
 - **Cultural harm.** Violent disregard for copyright in the training data.
 - **Ethical harm.** Underpaid and traumatised gig workers on the training data and doing Reinforcement Learning from Human Feedback.
-- **Psychological harm.** People talking to ChatGPT over their loved ones, school, or work.
+- **Psychological harm.** People talking to ChatGPT instead their loved ones, school, or work.
 - **Deadly harm**.
 AI-assisted suicides.
 - **Financial harm.**
-    - Multi-billion dollar investments with little or no return.
+    - Hundreds of billions of dollar investments with little or no return.
+        - About 25% of the US stock market
     - AI companies don't, and can't, charge enough to balance the books.
-    - The way they're recouping the costs is massive job cuts.
+    - One of the way they're recouping the costs is massive job cuts.
+    - They're using accounting tricks to pass around IOUs, hiding some of the debt.
+        - Nvidia chips to OpenAI Chat GPT to Oracle cloud to Nvidia chips ...
     - It has to pay off, even if it doesn't work.
+        - If the bet fails, the bubble bursts and the stock market crashes
+        - If the bet succeeds, immense power gets concentrated in a few Big Tech companies
 - **Maintenance neglect** from chasing the new and shiny.
 This often brings more harm to people in worse socioeconomic situations.

 ### Critique the narrow inputs and low quality outputs